 There are many different diamond cuts that come with various grades and price points.
 Knowing what you want will make the decision making process easier.

 In general, a diamond’s proportions will determine how light performs when it enters the diamond.
 If the light enters through the crown and goes out through the pavilion, then the diamond will look darker and unattractive.
 Losing that brightness that attracts people to a diamond in the first place.
 Diamonds with different proportions and good polish make better use of the light.
 They will be brighter, more colorful, and scintillating.
 All components under the GIA grading system for cuts.
+Learn more about the evaluation of diamond cuts and how they impact the price point.

 Contact Us Today